“We may not have it all together but together we have it all.” Sr Fran Conway

 - In August, 2008 Mary House was awarded the Street Sights Humanitarian Award for the years of dedicated social service.

-- To date we provide a meal kitchen every Monday, food pantry opened 1 evening and 1 day, holiday dinners, health assistance and more.
+- To date we provide a meal kitchen every Monday night.
+Our food pantry is open Wednesday evening and Thursday day.

 - Holiday dinners are also served.

 - Mary House provides health assistance, eye care and more.